What is a Smart Irrigation Controller?

 Smart Controller Watering Techniques:

-In the desert, plants prefer deep infrequent drinks of water that wet their entire root zone.
-When selecting a smart controller, look for a controller that will water your landscape deeply and infrequently.
+In the desert, plants prefer deep and infrequent waterings.
+When selecting a smart controller, look for a controller that can water your landscape deeply and infrequently.
 Read Landscape Watering by the Numbers for information on depth and frequency of watering.

 Proper Programming of the Controller is Essential: